About Our Therapists

 Specialized Training

-Emotionally Focused Therapy Core Skills, presented by Dr. James L. Hawkins II, 2024
+Emotionally Focused Couples Therapy Core Skills 1 & 2, presented by Dr. James L. Hawkins II, 2025

 Sage Weatherby, LCSW